 As orders cannot cover all future events a situation may arise where an order needs to be varied.
 This is done if the parties disagree, circumstances change or if they otherwise agree it may be appropriate to enter into a revised parenting arrangement.
 If you are unsure we can assist you with providing advice on how best to achieve the right results for you and your family.

 There are many remedies for contraventions of an order.
-The Court takes the making of its orders seriously and is not impressed when one parent chooses to unreasonably contravene, or breach, a Court order.
+The Federal Circuit Family Court of Australia (family court) takes the making of its orders seriously and is not impressed when one parent chooses to unreasonably contravene, or breach, a family court order.

 Following an application being made the court may decide if a person has intentionally disobeyed an order or makes no effort to comply with an order that a penalty may apply.
 The penalties available to the court include: